-IRS erases last season’s backlog but still faces 2022 crush
+IRS erases last season’s backlog, but still faces 2022 crush

-The Internal Revenue Service said Tuesday that it will have erased its backlog of last season’s tax returns by the end of this week.
+WASHINGTON (AP) — The Internal Revenue Service said Tuesday that it will have erased its backlog of last season’s tax returns by the end of this week.

 And with 143 million returns from this year’s tax season processed so far, agency officials say there’s a greater likelihood of being caught up on processing all returns by the end of this year.